karan51ngh/gitCheatSheet/README.md

 - **Branch**: A branch is a separate line of development within a repository.
 By default, there is a "master" branch, but developers can create new branches to work on new features or bug fixes without affecting the main codebase.
 - **Merging**: Merging is the process of taking the changes made in one branch and applying them to another branch.
 - **Clone**: Clone is the command used to copy a repository from a remote server to your local machine.
-- **Add & Commit**: The "add" command stages changes, and the "commit" command saves those changes with a message describing what was done.
+- **Add & Commit**: The `add` command stages changes, and the `commit` command saves those changes with a message describing what was done.
-- **Push & Pull**: The "push" command uploads your commits to a remote repository, and the "pull" command downloads any new commits from the remote repository.
+- **Push & Pull**: The `push` command uploads your commits to a remote repository, and the `pull` command downloads any new commits from the remote repository.

 ## THREE-STAGE  ARCHITECTURE OF GIT